life-ufes/metablock-se/README.md

 ## Metablock-SE: PAD-UFES-20 experiments

-Minimal guide to preprocess metadata and run k-fold experiments combining images with tabular or sentence-embedded metadata.
+Minimal guide to preprocess metadata and run k-fold experiments combining images with one-hot-encoded or sentence-embedded metadata.

 ## Setup